CesiumGS/cesium-native/doc/topics/async-system.md

 \snippet{trimleft} ExamplesAsyncSystem.cpp create-async-system

 `AsyncSystem` instances can be safely and efficiently stored and copied by value.
 This makes it easy to make them available wherever they're needed, including in lambda captures.
-You can think of an `AsyncSystem` instance as acting a bit like a smart pointer.

 \snippet{trimleft} ExamplesAsyncSystem.cpp capture-by-value

+You can think of an instance of `AsyncSystem` as a reference (perhaps a "smart reference") to an underlying implementation.
+When we create an `AsyncSystem` using its constructor taking an `ITaskProcessor`, we're creating a brand new underlying implementation.
+If we then copy that `AsyncSystem` (using its copy constructor or assignment operator), we're not really copying that underlying implementation, we're just creating another reference to the same one.
+Only when the last `AsyncSystem` instance referencing a particular underlying implementation is destroyed is that _underlying implementation_ destroyed.

-However, it is essential that the last `AsyncSystem` instance be destroyed only after everything is done using it.
-So a common pattern is to create and store it as a static local in an accessor function:
+You can copy and destroy `AsyncSystem` instances at will, but you must take care that the _last_ instance referencing a given underlying implementation is destroyed only after all of that underlying implementation's `Futures` are complete.
+So a common pattern is to create and store an `AsyncSystem` as a static local in an accessor function:

 \snippet{trimleft} ExamplesAsyncSystem.cpp async-system-singleton